jasonzhixinglu/haver-data/README.md

 # haver-data

 A lightweight data pipeline that pulls macroeconomic time series from Haver Analytics and version-controls them as Parquet files on GitHub.
-Designed to bridge IMF network-restricted Haver access and a portable personal analysis environment.
+Designed to bridge network-restricted Haver access and a portable personal analysis environment.

 ---